cscov/bomberman-lite/README.md

 In addition to the webpack entry file(`index.js`), there are be five scripts involved in this project:
 - `player.js` that will hold the logic for how the player moves and places bombs
 - `computer.js` that will hold the logic for how the computer moves and places bombs
-- `bomb.js` that will hold the logic for the power-up items and bombs
+- `items.js` that will hold the logic for the bombs and  power-up items
 - `board.js` that will hold the logic for the board rendering and game-over scenario
 - `game.js` that holds the logic for starting and ending the game, collision detection, and rendering each object on the screen